 Just like with pain, a lot of times feeling “tight” or “immobile” is the body’s way of saying, “Hey, we have a problem!”
 The “tightness” is often a protective mechanism or compensation for instability or a dysfunctional movement pattern.
 Those compensations equal decreased efficiency or energy leaks and decreased performance….
 Not very biohacker of you.

 So as always, if you need help finding out the “why”, go talk to your favorite movement specialist (sports chiropractor, physical therapist, strength coach, etc).
 At Kinetic, we pride ourselves in finding out the “why” and empowering our patients with the knowledge and tools to get them to the best version of themselves.
 That’s the fun stuff.
 We may have a chance at biohacking after all...

 Voodoo Floss is a tool to help with recovery.
-But, if you’re experiencing chronic pain, there’s underlying issues that need to be addressed.
-You man consider scheduling an appointment at one of our clinics.
+But, if you're experiencing chronic pain, there's underlying issues that need to be addressed.
+Click below to schedule an appointment at one of our three clinic locations in Seattle.